OZoneSQT/Parallel-Programming/Asignments/A1/Asignment1.md

 100 | 0.882547
 1000 | 5.211698

-- C) Given in class the answer was SPDM
+- C) This is a fine grain solution because there is a proccess created for each task.
+This is an SPDM parrelel program.

-- D) `mpi-parent.c` and `mpi-child.c` with -n == 1 and the internal variable changed in the parent code for number of children.
+- D) `mpi-parent.c` with -n == 1 and  `mpi-child.c` spawn with an internal variable changed in the parent code for number of children.

 **number of workers** | **time in s**
 :---: | ---